GeorgiosSmyrnis/multiclass_minimization_icml2020/README.md

   - `python result_aggregation_mnist.py ./results_one_vs_all_fashion extra`

-The results can be found as follows ("simple" corresponds to the method of Section 4.2, and "extra" to that of Section 5.1):
+The results can be found as follows ("simple" corresponds to the method of Section 4.2 with the Heuristic Minimization, and "extra" to the use of the Stable Minimization of Section 5.1, as explained in the experimental section of the paper):
   - Table 1: `./results_one_vs_all_mnist/results_simple/`
   - Table 2: `./results_one_vs_all_mnist/results_extra/`
   - Table 3: `./results_one_vs_all_fashion/results_extra/`